FlowFuse/website/development/releases/planning.md

 #### Milestones are overscheduled

 As stories and tasks are assigned to milestones, it's unlikely there's not enough work to be done.
-On the flipside, this means that not all scheduled epics or stories will be completed.
+On the flip side, this means that not all scheduled epics or stories will be completed.

 The Product Owner/CTO have overall responsibility to ensure any 'must-have' items